gpmgo/docs/en-US/Quickstart.md

 ### Customize

-Let's say we want to build with `beego v0.9.0` due to some API breaks, so we want to change our gopmfile to be like follows:
+Let's say we want to build with `beego v0.9.0` due to some API breaks, so we want to change our gopmfile to be as follows:

 	[target]
 	path = demo